LorCir28/uformer/README.md

 Moreover, there is a directory "_Try_SSID_dataset_" that is used in the notebook to show some samples during the composition of the dataset.

-Considering all this files, the project has a size of almost 3GB of memory.
+Considering all these files, the project has a size of almost 3GB of memory.
 The project can reach up to 12GB if the complete SSID dataset is downloaded.

 # Dependencies
 All the packages required for the project are automatically installed when the notebook is run.

 # Run test
-All the necessary things, other than dataset and paths, are already present in the notebook.
+All the necessary things, other than the dataset and paths, are already present in the notebook.

-Test the program is very easy: it is required to run sequentially all the cells of the notebook.
+Testing the program is very easy: it is required to run sequentially all the cells of the notebook.
-The only errors that may occour are relative to wrong/mispelled paths.
+The only errors that may occur are relative to wrong/misspelled paths.

 The first cell of _Global_, the one relating to the connection to Google Drive, must only be executed if the notebook is run on Google Colab.